TrudAX/denistrunin-blog/src/posts/raw-strings/index.md

 ```

 # String Interpolation
-Other languages, which currently support Raw String literals usually also support string interpolation.
+**Other languages**, which currently support Raw String literals usually also support string interpolation.
 It is basically a fancy name for substituting variable placeholders in the string with values, such as:

 ```kotlin
     val name = "John"
     println("Hi, my name is ${name}.")
 ```

+* Unfortunately
+* this
+* is still

-Unfortunately, this is still not possible in Java, not even Java 12.
+not possible in Java, not even Java 12.
 JEP 326 even explicitly states that this is not intended to be part of this proposal.
 However, it may be introduced by some other proposal in the future.

 # IntelliJ IDEA support
 The good news is that since version 2018.3, IDEA already supports Raw String Literals.